Press release: STIP Major Amendment decimates the Transportation Alternatives Plan

 Many local advocacy groups are frustrated.
 “The State promised that the South County Bike Path would begin this final section in 2017.” said David Smith of the Friends of the William C. O’Neill South County Bike Path.
 “RIDOT dragged its feet, even as the Town of Narragansett voted three times in support of the extension.
 In 2018, RIDOT still did nothing, and now proposes arbitrarily changing the route, slashing the funding, and delaying the project further.
 South County might have to wait until 2025 for the path to get to its destination at Narragansett Town Beach.”

 “We’ve been planning the Blackstone Bikeway for five decades” said Bob Billington of the Blackstone Valley Tourism Council.
 “I am disappointed by the delays and very concerned about the elimination of the Ten Mile River Greenway extension.
 We’ve fought hard for this money and connecting our great recreational resources.
 It’s frustrating to be going backwards.”

 Of course, disappointment is just one impact of the proposed changes.
 Towns and cities counting on the long-promised projects will face economic development impacts, as well.

+Taking funding away from biking and walking projects risks the safety, health, and well-being of every resident and goes against the will of voters who overwhelmingly supported expanding funding for bicycle infrastructure in Rhode Island.
 We object, in the strongest possible terms, to the amendment proposed by the Rhode Island Department of Transportation.
 Funds in the Transportation Alternatives Program should not be raided for highway infrastructure projects or other priorities.
-Rhode Island’s citizens deserve better.

 Press inquiries on this topic should go to Sarah Mitchell, Board Chair at Rhode Island Bicycle Coalition, at firstname.lastname@example.org or 401-297-2153.